able-test/able-test/README.md

 #### TO TEARDOWN

-1. `able destroy` to remove split test from Cloudflare.
+1. `able destroy-test` to remove split test from Cloudflare.

-2. `cdk destroy` to teardown Umami server.
+2. `able destroy-umami` to teardown Umami server.
 This process takes approximately 25-30 minutes.

 #### TO RUN NEW TESTS